Aerospace Studies

 Leadership Laboratory

-Leadership Laboratory is taken an average of two hours a week throughout the student's enrollment in Air Force ROTC.
+Leadership laboratories are taken for an average of two hours a week throughout the student's enrollment in Air Force ROTC.
 Instruction is conducted within the framework of an organized cadet wing with a progression of experiences designed to develop each student's leadership potential.
-Leadership Laboratory involves a study of Air Force customs and courtesies, drill and ceremonies, career opportunities in the Air Force and Space Force, and the life and work of an Air Force or Space Force junior officer.
+The leadership laboratory involves a study of Air Force customs and courtesies, drill and ceremonies, career opportunities in the Air Force and Space Force, and the life and work of an Air Force or Space Force junior officer.
 Students develop their leadership potential in a practical, supervised laboratory.
 Additional opportunities include field trips to Air Force installations to gain familiarity with the operational Air Force.
 In addition, students are required to participate at least three times a week in an organized, early morning fitness program with other cadets.